-- A. "Advertising/Promotional Items" means items such as pens, pencils, mugs, tote bags, calendars, and key chains, etc., that are given for advertising or promotional purposes. - B. "Business-related" means that the event or activity provides a direct and measurable benefit to ACA, and the event or activity is consistent with the duties of the Stakeholder and the mission of ACA. - C. "Discount" means a reduction in the cost of goods or services charged by any entity to an ACA Stakeholder by virtue of that person's relationship to ACA. - D. "Gift" means any gratuity, honoraria, favor, entertainment, gift card, lodging, discount, loan, or other item having monetary value.
+A. "Advertising/Promotional Items" means items such as pens, pencils, mugs, tote bags, calendars, and key chains, etc., that are given for advertising or promotional purposes.

+B. "Business-related" means that the event or activity provides a direct and measurable benefit to ACA, and the event or activity is consistent with the duties of the Stakeholder and the mission of ACA.

+C. "Discount" means a reduction in the cost of goods or services charged by any entity to an ACA Stakeholder by virtue of that person's relationship to ACA.

+D. "Gift" means any gratuity, honoraria, favor, entertainment, gift card, lodging, discount, loan, or other item having monetary value.
 It includes services as well as gifts of transportation, lodgings, and meals, whether provided in-kind, by purchase of a ticket, payment in advance or reimbursement after the expense has been incurred.

-- For Stakeholders other than an Arizona Public Official or State of Arizona legislator, "Nominal Value" for this Policy means Fifty Dollars (\$50.00) or less.
-Arizona Public Officials and State of Arizona legislators serving as an ACA director shall comply with applicable laws and regulations according to his or her elected office. - F. "Policy" means ACA's Gift Policy. - G. "Stakeholders" means all directors, officers, appointees, employees, volunteers, and others acting for or on behalf of ACA, regardless of whether they are paid for their service. - "Token of Appreciation" means plaques, pens, candy or similar commonly used inexpensive items given in gratitude. - "Vendor" means any company or individual in business to provide products or services to others.
-For purposes of this Policy, the definition of Vendor is not restricted to those individuals or companies that have already provided products or services to ACA.
+E. For Stakeholders other than an Arizona Public Official or State of Arizona legislator, "Nominal Value" for this Policy means Fifty Dollars (\$50.00) or less.
+Arizona Public Officials and State of Arizona legislators serving as an ACA director shall comply with applicable laws and regulations according to his or her elected office.

+F. "Policy" means ACA's Gift Policy.